Table of Contents

 - Each submission requires inclusion of a video, figures in a TIFF or .eps format, legends for figures and video, Word file, and disclosure statement.
 Refer to "Manuscript Types" above for word length.

-- Title slide should include the title and a maximum of 5 authors for Videos and Case Reports, a maximum of 4 authors for Tools and Techniques, and a maximum of 8 authors for Case Series.
+- Title slide should include the title and a maximum of 5 authors for Video Case Reports, a maximum of 4 authors for Tools and Techniques, and a maximum of 8 authors for Case Series.

 - Funding source(s) and disclosure of conflict of interest should be included in the video immediately after the title slide and displayed for a minimum of 3 seconds.